 Don't Confuse the Statute of Limitations

 Make sure you’re not confusing the credit reporting time limit with the statute of limitations on debt.
-It’s a common mistake because both have to do with how long companies can take certain action on delinquent accounts.
+It’s a common mistake, because both have to do with how long companies can take action on delinquent accounts.
 The credit reporting time limit is defined by the Fair Credit Reporting Act and specifies how long accounts can stay on your credit report.
-The credit reporting time limits is pretty much the same for every type of debt (except bankruptcy) regardless of your state of residence.
+The credit reporting time limits are pretty much the same for every type of debt (except bankruptcy) regardless of your state of residence.

 The statute of limitations on debt, on the other hand, has nothing to do with the credit reporting time limit.
 Instead, it defines how long a creditor can bring legal action against you for a debt.
 The statute of limitations varies by state and by type of debt.
 It doesn’t result in an automatic dismissal of your debt.
-Instead, you have to prove the statute of limitations has passed if you want any lawsuits filed against you to be dismissed.
+Instead, you have to prove that the statute of limitations has passed if you want any lawsuits filed against you to be dismissed.
 Debts can still appear on your credit report even if the statute of limitations has passed.

 What is the credit reporting time limit?

 In most cases, specific negative debt information can only stay on your credit report for seven years.
 Bankruptcies can stay on your report for up to 10 years, Charged-off debts and positive information can remain longer.